rustyrussell/bolts/12-offer-encoding.md

 ## Requirements

 Readers of a bolt12 string:
-- if it encounters a `+` followed zero or more whitespace characters between two bech32 characters:
+- if it encounters a `+` followed by zero or more whitespace characters between two bech32 characters:
   - MUST remove the `+` and whitespace.

 ## Rationale

-The use of bech32 is arbitrary, but already exists in the bitcoin world.
+The use of bech32 is arbitrary but already exists in the bitcoin world.
 We currently omit the six-character trailing checksum: QR codes have their own checksums anyway, and errors don't result in loss of funds.